A Fresh Blue and Pink Tablescape For a Beautiful Spring

 They say “Spring is Coming” more than almost any other flower to me!
 So I decided they’d be perfect for the Spring Tablescape hop table.

-I made a simple garland of them, just by laying them in a line down the middle of the table.
+I made a simple flower centerpiece garland of them, just by laying them in a line down the middle of the table.
 (Most flowers will last several hours out of water, so just enough time for a dinner party.
-But if you want to keep your garland loger, you can get little clear water tubes to put each stem in.)
+But if you want to keep your garland longer, you can get little clear water tubes to put each stem in.)

 Closeup of pink camellia garland centerpiece